salonii2/Car-Predictive-Maintenance/README.md

 Ensure you have [Node.js](https://nodejs.org/dist/v22.11.0/node-v22.11.0-x64.msi) installed on your system.

- **How to Install Python 3.11**
+## How to Install Python 3.11
 Follow the steps below to install Python 3.11 on your system.

 Install Python 3.11 (Windows):
- -Step 1: Go to the official Python Downloads page.
+Step 1: Go to the official Python Downloads page.
- -Step 2: Download the Python 3.11 installer for Windows.
+Step 2: Download the Python 3.11 installer for Windows.
- -Step 3: Run the installer.
+Step 3: Run the installer.
 During the installation, ensure you check the box that says "Add Python 3.11 to PATH" before clicking Install Now.